EduID-Mobile/ldap-oidc-provider/provider/actions/Assertion.md

 [x] 3.2.6 If the cnf claim holds a kid, the the cnf key's iss claim MUST refer to a valid client.

-# 3.3 Common x_jwt requirements

-[x] 3.3.1 The x_jwt claim MUST be in compact serialization.

 # 4.1 Authenticate

 [x] 4.1.1 The assertion MUST contain a cnf claim.